mooreds/docs-1/references/connectors/zoom-documentation.md

 ## account_plans

-Retrieve plan information for a sub account under the master account  <aside>Only for the sub account which is paid by master account</aside>
+Retrieve plan information for a sub account under the master account Only for the sub account which is paid by master account

 <details><summary>Parameters</summary>